 The site at the ruins of Anjar needs to incorporate some of the parts of the ruins that are on the outskirts of the site's buffer zone.
 During so would also help to protected the site's visual integrity as well as helping to limit any modern construction that could happen in the area.
 Besides this issue the site is well maintained having undergone major restoration and is properly and regular maintain and taken care off.
 Tyre faces several different threats that threaten the property like groups transport infrastructure, housing, the impacts of the tourism industry and insufficient maintenance in the older buildings.
 The site is also in need of a management plan to govern the site.
 The Ouadi Qadisha and Horsh Arz el-Rab site has a number of threats facing it, including from housing, illegal activities in the area, the impact that tourism has on the site, livestock grazing and farming on the site and a lack of major visitor accommodations and a site management plan.

-What UNESCO World Heritage Sites are in Lebanon?
+UNESCO World Heritage Sites In Lebanon

 |UNESCO World Heritage Sites in Lebanon||Year of Inscription; Type|